rodrigoroma/mouse-killer/README.md

 ## Installation

-1. Download `mouse-killer.js` file and place it somewhere in your project.
+1. Use Bower to add Mouse Killer to your project (you can also download `mouse-killer.js` file if you want).

+        bower install mouse-killer --save

 2. Include `mouse-killer.js` in your HTML: